Our Stories: God Has Called Me To Serve

 Faithful servants of God and the church are facing a profound challenge as they await a decision on the amendments being deliberated in the presbyteries.
 These are their stories...
 God Has Called Me To Serve Anonymous Cumberland Presbyterian Minister In the rural area where I grew up, we assumed that everyone was alike.
 The reality, as I came to understand, is that everyone is different in their own way.
 I

-Our Lives Have Callings on Them
+Our Stories: Our Lives Have Callings on Them

 Proposed Constitutional Amendments (2023)

-Presented below is an excerpt featuring the proposed constitutional amendments taken from the Summary of Actions provided by Michael Sharpe, Stated Clerk of the Assembly.
-These amendments were deliberated upon during the 192nd General Assembly of the Cumberland Presbyterian Church, which convened in Denton, Texas, from June 19 to 23, 2023.
-JOINT COMMITTEE ON AMENDMENTS Approved sending the following proposed changes to the Constitution to the Presbyteries for vote: 1.
-That
+Presented below are the proposed constitutional amendments taken from the "Summary of Actions" provided by Michael Sharpe, Stated Clerk of the Assembly.
+These amendments were deliberated upon during the 192nd General Assembly of the Cumberland Presbyterian Church, which convened in Denton, Texas, from June 19 to 23, 2023, where they narrowly passed with a one-vote margin.
+The next step involves presbyteries voting.
+However, they cannot be incorporated into the church

 An Open Letter from 13 Former Moderators

-We are grateful to share an open letter from thirteen of nineteen former living General Assembly moderators who stand united in opposition to the proposed exclusionary constitutional amendments.
+We are grateful to share an open letter from thirteen of nineteen former General Assembly Moderators who stand united in opposition to the proposed exclusionary constitutional amendments.
 These individuals, representing various theological perspectives, have come together out of their deep love for our denomination and shared hope for its vibrant future.
 They wisely implore us to consider the harmful implications of these amendments, urging thoughtful discernment and reflection.
-We
+We encourage

-Recommendation to Reject the Proposed Amendments to The Cumberland Presbyterian Church Constitution
+Ed Adair: Recommendation to Reject Proposed Amendments

 Ed Adair This article highlights how the proposed amendments present multiple issues relative to their interpretation, implementation, application, and enforcement.
 Originally published as a Letter to the Editor in the Cumberland Presbyterian magazine, it has been reprinted here with some edits.
 The author, Edward H. Adair, holds a law degree from the University of Kentucky College of Law, class of 1985, and has served in roles such as